Send Your First Agent Email in 3 Minutes

 How does my agent know whether a send was approved or rejected?

-Under gated_send, send_email returns immediately with status: pending and a message_id.
-You can poll read_email with that ID to check for a status change, or register a webhook endpoint to receive an email.approved or email.rejected event the moment a human makes a decision.
+Under gated_send, send_email returns immediately with status: pending_scan and an id.
+You can poll read_email with that ID to check for a status change, or register a webhook endpoint to receive an oversight.approved or oversight.rejected event the moment a human makes a decision.

 Can I skip the approval step for certain emails?